open-aac/covidspeak/README.md

 assume other container frameworks shouldn't be too bad.

 Check out `.env.example` for configuration settings.
-Also keep in mind Redis and Postgres (other other db) are required (see `config/database.yml` and `config/cable.yml`)
+Also keep in mind Redis and Postgres (or other db) are required (see `config/database.yml` and `config/cable.yml`)

 If you are not using Twilio Video as your delivery system,